tonghuikang/blog/_posts/2025-06-09-how-to-help-your-ai-software-engineer-succeed.md

 ---
 layout: post
-title: How to empower your AI software engineer
+title: How to help your AI software engineer succeed
 ---
 AI will soon act as your peer software engineer.
-Similar to how you empower your human software engineer peers, this is how you can empower your AI software engineer.
+Similar to how you help your human software engineer peers succeed, this is how you can help your AI software engineer succeed.